Team

 Camille Sallaberry

-Camille is a social roboticist with a strong interest in the complexification of (social) interaction happening during human-robot and human-mediated communication.
-His research focuses on asymmetric access to social information in mediated communication, specifically applied to avatar robots as mediators and to the sense of touch.
-Camille also participated in a transdisciplinary project to design and develop innovative, co-created robotic solutions for which he promoted human-robot teaming and semi-autonomous capabilities as well as a further development of people’s robotics knowledge.
+Camille is a social roboticist with a strong interest in the complexity of (social) interactions that take place during human-robot and human-mediated communication.
+His core research areas are asymmetric access to social information in mediated communication, particularly in relation to avatar robots as mediators and to the sense of touch.
+Camille also participated in a transdisciplinary project to design and develop innovative co-created robotic solutions, for which he promoted human-robot teamwork and semi-autonomous capabilities, as well as an advancement of people's robotics knowledge.

-His current project investigates people’s feeling of Co-Presence during a remote interaction and its variation influenced by the type of media used and its communication settings.
+His current project investigates people's sense of co-presence during a remote interaction and its variation influenced by the type of media used and their communication settings.

 - Expertise: Remote Social Touch and Avatar Mediated Interaction